siconos/siconos/docs/sphinx/getting_started/cpp_reminder.rst

 The basic classes available in the platform to deal with vectors and matrices are:

-* :doxysiconos:`SiconosVector` : vector of double, can be dense or sparse.
+* :class:`SiconosVector` : vector of double, can be dense or sparse.
-* :doxysiconos:`BlockVector` : vector of :doxysiconos:`SiconosVector`
+* :class:`BlockVector` : vector of :class:`SiconosVector`
-* :doxysiconos:`SimpleMatrix` : matrix of double, can be dense, sparse, triangular, banded, symmetric, zero or identity.
+* :class:`SimpleMatrix` : matrix of double, can be dense, sparse, triangular, banded, symmetric, zero or identity.
-* :doxysiconos:`BlockMatrix` : matrix of :doxysiconos:`SimpleMatrix`
+* :class:`BlockMatrix` : matrix of :class:`SimpleMatrix`

 All these objects are just an interface to `Boost Ublas library <http://www.boost.org/libs/numeric/ublas/doc/index.htm>`_ vector and matrix.